mangata-finance/diagrams/README.md

         collator --> collator: Burn token for user else l1_read is DELETE_PENDING_UPDATES
          note over collator
-          This action is triggered from Mangata contract when dep/with is confirmed by the updater. end note
+          This action is triggered from Gasp contract when dep/with is confirmed by the updater. end note
         collator --> collator: Deletes all processed pending updates else l1_read is CANCEL_RESOLUTION
         note over collator
-          This action is triggered from Mangata contract when cancelation is resolved.
+          This action is triggered from Gasp contract when cancelation is resolved.
 It will be resolved by comparing the reads. end note
         alt CANCEL_RESOLUTION is CANCEL_APPROVED
           collator --> collator: Find malicious l1_read in history with Sequencer address